m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/full-example/scenes.md

 ## Progress so far

 If you run the assessment, you can navigate the instructions and advance to the presentation scene.
-The presentation scene is not yet functional, and it shows all the entities at once.
+The presentation scene is not yet functional, and it shows all the nodes at once.
 We will fix that in the next section.

 import template from '!!raw-loader!@site/src/m2c2kit-index-html-templates/basic-template-with-constructor.html';